grafana/k6-docs/src/data/markdown/translated-guides/en/07 Testing Guides/02 Automated performance testing.md

 ## Why automate performance tests

-Whether it’s a website loading in less than a second or an API returning a response in milliseconds, we all know "Performance matters."
+Whether it’s a website loading in under a second, API responses in milliseconds, or instantaneous fault responses, performance is critical as it directly impacts the end-user experience.
 However, an organizational challenge is that performance may often not receive the recognition of a feature or requirement.

 Performance is still intangible in many organizations, which react only when bad things happen.
 Automation changes this approach - **from reactive to proactive**.